php-dev-br/laravel-doc-pt-br/routing.md

         // ...
     });

 Since we have bound all `{user}` parameters to the `App\Models\User` model, an instance of that class will be injected into the route.
 So, for example, a request to `users/1` will inject the `User` instance from the database which has an ID of `1`.

 If a matching model instance is not found in the database, a 404 HTTP response will be automatically generated.

 <a name="customizing-the-resolution-logic"></a>

 #### Customizing the Resolution Logic

 If you wish to define your own model binding resolution logic, you may use the `Route::bind` method.
 The closure you pass to the `bind` method will receive the value of the URI segment and should return the instance of the class that should be injected into the route.
-Again, this customization should take place in the `boot` method of your application's `AppServiceProvider`:
+Again, this customization should take place in the `boot` method of your application's `RouteServiceProvider`:

     use App\Models\User;
     use Illuminate\Support\Facades\Route;

     /**
-     * Bootstrap any application services.
+     * Define your route model bindings, pattern filters, etc.
      */
     public function boot(): void
     {
         Route::bind('user', function (string $value) {
             return User::where('name', $value)->firstOrFail();
         });

+        // ...
     }

 Alternatively, you may override the `resolveRouteBinding` method on your Eloquent model.
 This method will receive the value of the URI segment and should return the instance of the class that should be injected into the route:

     /**
      * Retrieve the model for a bound value.